transloadit/node-sdk/README.md

 #### TransloaditClient.streamTemplates(params)

-Creates an objectMode readable stream that automates handling of listTemplates pagination.
+Creates an objectMode readable stream like streamAssemblies that automates handling of listTemplates pagination.

 ## Contributing